In This Article

-Tramadol is a prescription medication used to treat severe pain.
+Tramadol is a prescription medication used to treat severe pain, acting in the central nervous system.
 It works alone or in combination with other drugs to treat chronic pain.
-Originally, this painkiller was not as tightly regulated as drugs classified as opiates.
+Initially, this painkiller was not as tightly regulated as drugs classified as opiates.

 However, after the medical community recognized Tramadol abuse and addiction, the FDA changed the drug’s classification in 2014.